CeCamillo/teste-codex/README.md

 ### Implementation Details

-* The application uses Spring Boot for simplicity and rapid development.
-* The `WorldClockClientController` class handles the HTTP GET request to the `/clockclient` endpoint.
+* The `WorldClockClientController` class handles the HTTP GET request to the `/clockclient` endpoint
-* The client makes a GET request to the World Clock API ([http://worldclockapi.com/api/json/utc/now](http://worldclockapi.com/api/json/utc/now)).
-* The response from the World Clock API is read and returned as a string without any processing.

 ## 6. World Clock Server

 ### Description

-This module implements a simple World Clock Server as a REST API using Spring Boot.
-It provides the current date and time when queried.
+Returns the Local Date Time

 ### Features

-* Returns the current date and time in ISO-8601 format
+* Returns the current date and time
-* Uses the system's default time zone

 ### API Endpoint